top of page

 EMDR Therapy, Demystified

-Discover the profound impact of healing early traumas in the latest episode of Kate White's "A More Beautiful Life Podcast" with our own renowned expert on the subject, Dr. Mara Tesler Stein, as they share valuable insights into trauma-focused care, eye movement desensitization and reprocessing (EMDR), and the significance of recognizing and integrating earliest life experiences.
+Discover the profound impact of healing early traumas on Kate White's "A More Beautiful Life Podcast" in her discussion with our own renowned expert on the subject, Dr. Mara Tesler Stein, as they share valuable insights into trauma-focused care, eye movement desensitization and reprocessing (EMDR), and the significance of recognizing and integrating earliest life experiences.

-The following Q&As from the interview are an abridgement.
+The following Q&As from the interview are an abridgment.
 To view the whole interview, scroll to the bottom of this page.

 Q: What gaps have you seen in mental health care for mothers and families?